freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-96-su-doku.md

 The `puzzlesArr` array contains different Su Doku puzzle strings ranging in difficulty, but all with unique solutions.

-By solving puzzles find the sum of the 3-digit numbers found in the top left corner of each solution grid; for example, 483 is the 3-digit number found in the top left corner of the solution grid above.
+By solving all puzzles in `puzzlesArr`, find the sum of the 3-digit numbers found in the top left corner of each solution grid; for example, 483 is the 3-digit number found in the top left corner of the solution grid above.

 # --hints--